 Slightly greater weight, four items instead of three, was given to topics that respondents said were important for them to learn.
 The reason for giving greater weight is that the important topics represent what survey respondents, people who are potential candidates for the ABF program, want to learn more about.
 Topics required to internationalize may not be important to learn, in the eyes of survey respondents, precisely because they are required.
 If a company has gone international, or has started the process, then they may already possess the required capacities.
 Thus, survey respondents may be ready to move beyond some of the required topics.

-Gaps between what is required and what is important also help us think about the weight each topic might be given during the five days.
-The responses for Finance make a good example for illustrating how we can weigh each topic.
+Gaps between what is required and what is important also help us think about the weight given to each topic.
+The responses for Finance illustrate how we can weigh each topic.